 Once applicants are deemed non-threatening, they are able to travel within the Schengen Zone for up to 90 days.
 The ETIAS allows people to visit the countries found within the Schengen Zone for tourist, business, medical, and transit purposes.

-Passport and Document Requirements for a Dutch ETIAS
+Passport and document requirements for a Netherlands ETIAS

-To apply for a Dutch ETIAS the following is needed from each applicant:
+To apply for a Netherlands ETIAS the following is needed from each applicant:

 - Issue and expiry dates